MichealAniC/BuddyAI/README.md

 # BuddyAI

 ### AI-Based System for Supporting Students with Depression in Tertiary Institutions
 ## Overview

 BuddyAI is an AI-powered mental health support system designed to assist students in tertiary institutions who may be experiencing symptoms of depression.
 The system leverages Natural Language Processing (NLP), sentiment analysis, mood monitoring, and the Patient Health Questionnaire (PHQ-9) framework to identify potential signs of depression and provide timely support resources.

 The primary objective of the system is not to replace professional mental health practitioners but to serve as an early intervention and support tool that encourages students to seek appropriate assistance when needed.

-This project was developed as a Final Year Project in partial fulfillment of the requirements for the award of a Bachelor's Degree in Computer Science.

 ---
 ## Problem Statement
 Depression is one of the most common mental health challenges affecting students in tertiary institutions.
 Academic pressure, financial difficulties, social isolation, and personal challenges often contribute to emotional distress among students.

 Unfortunately, many students do not seek professional help due to stigma, lack of awareness, limited access to counseling services, or delayed recognition of their symptoms.